oddbird/oddleventy/content/blog/2019/sass-modules.md

 @import 'layout';
 ```

-In a module system, that will no longer work --each file that we import
+In a module system, that will no longer work each file that we import
 would become available inside `app-styles.scss`, but they would have no
 access to each other or to the variables (like `$font-path`) that are
 defined locally.
 If Accoutrement needs access to the `$font-path`, then
 we'll have to make that relationship clear.
 If `_fonts.scss` needs
 access to Accoutrement, we also need to make that clear.

-By making it all explicit, we're not just adding boilerplate --we're
+By making it all explicit, we're not just adding boilerplate -- we're
 making it possible to look at a single file and know:

 - Exactly what other files are required